DFZinc/WalletEQ-Agent/README.md

 # WalletEQ Agent

-**A Zen-Tech product** — Vibe coded by Claude Sonnet 4.6, in collaboration with ZenKnowsCrypto
+**A Zen-Tech proof of concept** — Vibe coded by Claude Sonnet 4.6, in collaboration with ZenKnowsCrypto

 WalletEQ Agent is an on-chain wallet intelligence tool that monitors Ethereum token volume, extracts buyers, scores wallets by trading quality, and builds a watchlist of high-conviction traders to monitor over time.